 Materials and supplies inventory are stated at the cost determined using the first-in, first-out valuation method.
-Inventory generally consists of maintenance parts, supplies for rolling stock and other transportation equipment, fuel and lubricants, office supplies, and supplies to maintain the buildings.
+Inventory generally consists of maintenance parts, supplies for rolling stock and other transportation equipment, fuel and lubricants.

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in the financial statements.